 Know the chronological of presidential elections: primary election, candidate nomination, general election.

 It varies from state to state as to who can vote in Primary Elections.

 In an open primary election any registered voter of any party, and independents can cast ballots.

-In an closed primary election only registered voters of members of that party can cast ballots.
+In a Closed Primary Election only registered voters of members of that party can cast ballots.

 States control the timing of primary elections.

-In many states, 50 percent of votes must be cast for a candidate in a general election to avoid a runoff election.
+In many states, 50% of votes must be cast for a candidate in a general election to avoid a Runoff Election.

 Voters are more likely to split their ticket using the